ethoinformatics/r-database-connections/SQL-from-R.md

 #EXAMPLE

-Connect to a MySQL database named `pp` running in a local MAMP installation (localhost, on port 8889)
+* Connecting to a MySQL database named `pp` running in a local MAMP installation (localhost, on port 8889)

-Start MAMP, MySQL server, and Apache server
-Open R
+First, start MAMP and your MySQL and Apache servers, then open `R` and use the following:

 	> library(RMySQL)
 	> conn <- dbConnect(MySQL(), user = 'root', password = 'root', host = 'localhost', unix.socket = '/Applications/MAMP/tmp/mysql/mysql.sock', port = 8889, dbname='pp')

-	> # To get a list tables in the database
+To get a list tables in the MySQL database:

 	> dbListTables(conn)

 For SQL queries to work well from R, the table names in MySQL should not have spaces.
 The routine below reads the list of tables from the database, converts spaces and dashes to underscores, and then runs the SQL command `RENAME` on those tables that whose name should change.